 Welcome to Amy Robinson Photography

 I have had an interest in photography over a number of years, originally using a Minolta SLR film camera back in the 80’s.
-Having had a break for a number of years I returned to photography, moving into the modern age with a Canon 5D Mk III and a Fuji XT-2.
+Having had a break for a number of years I returned to photography and am now using a Canon EOS R and Canon Lenses.

-In March 2014 I was delighted to be awarded the Licentiateship Distinction from the Royal Photographic Society following the sucessful submission of a panel of ten images.
+In March 2014 I was awarded the Licentiateship Distinction from the Royal Photographic Society following the successful submission of a panel of ten images.

-In February 2016 and 2017, I was honoured to receive a Commended Award in the prestigious Scottish Landscape Photographer of the Year Competition and feature in the associated books – The Scottish Landscape Photographer of the Year Collections 2 & 3.
+In February 2016 and 2017, I received Commended Awards for the images below in the prestigious Scottish Landscape Photographer of the Year Competition and they feature in the associated books – Collections 2 & 3.
 In 2018, I had one of my images shortlisted which will feature in the e-book version of the Competition.

 I am happy to quote for bespoke projects including for corporate clients.
 In the past I have undertaken projects for GLive and The Swan at High Wycombe, and INDO Lighting Ltd. I have currently supplied images for the Kennel Club to use in collaboration with NOAH and for a Scottish Greenbelt action group.

 If you enjoy my images and wish to purchase any prints online, please click here and visit my shop page.
 New images will be added on a continuing basis.

 My prices are displayed on the prices and individual product pages and I am happy to supply images on aluminium or traditionally mounted and framed.
 Payment can be made via Paypal, BACS or personal cheque.

 You can now follow me on instagram where my latest images are posted – please click on the following link. instagram.com/amyrobinsonphotography